DiwakarBasnet/Machine-Learning/chapter-02-supervised-learning/ReadMe.md

 * ### Simple linear regression
 It is useful for finding relationship between two continuous variables; one is independent variable and other is dependent variable.
 It is a technique which plots a straight line within data points to minimise error between the line and data points.

+* ### Multiple linear regression
+It is a technique that uses more than one independent variables to predict the outcome of a dependent variable.